Peaches Geldof: Death

 On 7 April 2014, Geldof was found dead at her home in Wrotham, Kent.
 The police found and seized drug paraphernalia at the house.
 Bob Geldof said in a statement: "We are beyond pain.
 She was the wildest, funniest, cleverest, wittiest and the most bonkers of all of us.
 We loved her and will cherish her forever."
 Her widower Thomas Cohen said in a statement: "My beloved wife Peaches was adored by myself and her two sons Astala and Phaedra and I shall bring them up with their mother in their hearts every day."

 Geldof's funeral took place on 21 April 2014 at St Mary Magdalene and St Lawrence Church in Davington, Kent, the same church where she was married, where her parents were married, and where her mother's funeral service was held.
 The private service was attended by her father, husband, other family and friends and various members of the UK entertainment and fashion industries.

 Inquest

 The inquest opened into Geldof's death at Gravesend Old Town Hall on 1 May 2014.
 On 23 July, the coroner found that the cause of her death was opioid intoxication, and recorded a verdict of drug-related death.
 There was no evidence it was deliberate.
 Geldof had been taking the maintenance drug methadone for two and a half years before her death.
-She had started taking heroin again in February 2014, and 6.9 g of the drug were found in the house.
+She had started taking heroin again in February 2014, and 6.9 g of the drug was found in the house.
 On 3 July 2015, Kent Police announced that they had ended the investigation into her death, as they had "exhausted all lines of inquiry" trying to find out who had supplied Geldof with the Class A drug.